zgornel/Garamond.jl/docs/src/index.md

 # Introduction

 Garamond is a search engine that supports both classical and semantic search.
-The documentation is work in progress and has little coverage right now.
+It is designed to be used both as a Julia package, with search functionality available through API method calls, as well as a standalone search server with search functionality accessible through clients that connect to and query the server.

 ## Installation